jamesjin63/Gastric-Cancer-Welfare-Loss/README.md

 - `country_age_*_summary.csv`, `global_age_*_summary.csv`
 - `21 region.pdf`, `5 SDI.pdf`

-## How to run
+## Reproducibility
-1. Open R (or RStudio) in this folder.
+1. Start R (or RStudio) in this folder.
-2. Ensure all input files are present at the paths referenced in each script.
+2. Confirm all input files exist at the paths referenced in each script.
-3. Run scripts in this order:
+3. Run the scripts in order:
    - `ES 2050.R`
    - `VLW-new.R`
    - `VLW 2050.R`